python-microservices/pyms/docs/command_line.md

 pyms startproject
 ```

-This command create a project template like [Microservices Scaffold](https://github.com/python-microservices/microservices-scaffold).
+This command creates a project template like the one defined in [Microservices Scaffold](https://github.com/python-microservices/microservices-scaffold).
-This command use [cookiecutter](https://github.com/cookiecutter/cookiecutter) to download and install this [template](https://github.com/python-microservices/microservices-template)
+This command uses [cookiecutter](https://github.com/cookiecutter/cookiecutter) to download and install this [template](https://github.com/python-microservices/microservices-template)

 !!! warning
-    You must run first `pip install cookiecutter==1.7.0`
+    First, you must run `pip install cookiecutter==1.7.0`

 ## Create a key encrypt/decrypt file